dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/input-overview.md

 ms.assetid: ee5258b7-6567-415a-9b1c-c0cbe46e79ef
 ---
 # Input Overview
-<a name="introduction"></a> The [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] subsystem provides a powerful API for obtaining input from a variety of devices, including the mouse, keyboard, touch, and stylus.
-This topic describes the services provided by [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] and explains the architecture of the input systems.
+<a name="introduction"></a> The WPF and explains the architecture of the input systems.

 <a name="input_api"></a>
 ## Input API
  The primary input API exposure is found on the base element classes: <xref:System.Windows.UIElement>, <xref:System.Windows.ContentElement>, <xref:System.Windows.FrameworkElement>, and <xref:System.Windows.FrameworkContentElement>.
 For more information about the base elements, see [Base Elements Overview](base-elements-overview.md).
 These classes provide functionality for input events related to key presses, mouse buttons, mouse wheel, mouse movement, focus management, and mouse capture, to name a few.
 By placing the input API on the base elements, rather than treating all input events as a service, the input architecture enables the input events to be sourced by a particular object in the UI, and to support an event routing scheme whereby more than one element has an opportunity to handle an input event.
 Many input events have a pair of events associated with them.
 For example, the key down event is associated with the <xref:System.Windows.Input.Keyboard.KeyDown> and <xref:System.Windows.Input.Keyboard.PreviewKeyDown> events.
 The difference in these events is in how they are routed to the target element.
 Preview events tunnel down the element tree from the root element to the target element.
 Bubbling events bubble up from the target element to the root element.
-Event routing in [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] is discussed in more detail later in this overview and in the [Routed Events Overview](routed-events-overview.md).
+Event routing in WPF is discussed in more detail later in this overview and in the [Routed Events Overview](routed-events-overview.md).

 ### Keyboard and Mouse Classes
  In addition to the input API on the base element classes, the <xref:System.Windows.Input.Keyboard> class and <xref:System.Windows.Input.Mouse> classes provide additional API for working with keyboard and mouse input.